 - 1. Lots of opportunities that we are well placed to execute - 2.
 Programmes to bid for and win in shipbuilding and support - 3.
 All the investments we have made complement the long term growth strategy - 4.
 We are still in the forecast transition from LCS but we have delivered everything we said we would to ensure we make it through stronger and ready to grow in the future. - 5.
 The future looks like: - a.
 USA- replace LCS revenue, diversify shipbuilding and grow sustainment both organically and inorganically. - b.
-Australia- continue to win work announced as part of the Force Structure Plan, diversify shipbuilding and grow sustainment both organically and inorganically using systems to differentiate (MarineLink Smart/ LUSI). - c.
-Philippines- seek to win PNOPV and build Navy vessels in steel for the next 7 years - d.
-Vietnam- deliver commercial work resurgence driven by ageing fleet and emissions regulations - 6.
+Australia- continue to compete for work announced as part of the Force Structure Plan, diversify shipbuilding and grow sustainment both organically and inorganically using systems to differentiate (MarineLink Smart/ LUSI). - c.
+Philippines- bid for and deliver commercial work resurgence driven by ageing fleet and emissions regulations - d.
+Vietnam- bid for and deliver commercial work resurgence driven by ageing fleet and emissions regulations - 6.
 Additive opportunities include things like subcontract work, one off vessels, that can improve profitability